stephengold/MonkeyWrench/README.md

 The first time CompareLoaders is run, the buildscript downloads about 230 MBytes of test data from maven.org .
-On subsequent runs, startup should go much quicker.
+On subsequent runs, startup should go more quickly.

 The app also looks for (optional) test data in "../ext/glTF-Sample-Models/2.0" relative to the project root.